 Since the wavelength of a THz wave is shorter than that of a mm-wave but longer than that of an optical wave, both divergence and turbulence effects might degrade THz OAM links.
-The fundamental system degrading effects for THz wireless communication links using multiple OAM beams were investigated in simulation.
-Simulation results in Fig. 38 show that the 0.1-THz OAM beam is distorted only a little bit under strong turbulence (Fig. 38, left panel), while the 1-THz OAM beam experiences a large his is the author's peer reviewed, accepted manuscript.
-However, the online version or record will be different from this version once it has been copyedited and typeset distortion effect (Figs. 38, middle panel).
+The fundamental system degrading effects for THz wireless communication links using multiple OAM beams were investigated in the simulation.
+Simulation results in Fig. 38 show that the 0.1-THz OAM beam is distorted only a little bit under strong turbulence (Fig. 38, left panel), while the 1-THz OAM beam experiences a large distortion effect (Fig. 38, middle panel).
 The 10-THz OAM beam is strongly distorted even under weak turbulence (Fig. 38, right panel).
 A higher frequency leads to higher power leakage to neighboring modes.